Mass evacuations as wildfire erupts in California wine country

 Strong gusts of dry wind are fueling more than two dozen major fires in California.
 Air quality alerts are posted in much of the state, and in Northern California tens of thousands of people are under new evacuation orders.

 Parts of California's wine country have been incinerated by a new wildfire that continues to burn out of control on Monday.
-Powerful winds — gusting up to 50 miles per hour — fanned the flames of the so-called Glass Fire overnight, more than quadrupling the number of acres burned in Napa and Sonoma counties.
+Powerful winds — gusting up to 50 mph — fanned the flames of the so-called Glass Fire overnight, more than quadrupling the number of acres burned in Napa and Sonoma counties.

 At least three fires have now merged, forming the one massive inferno.
 The first blaze sparked early Sunday morning and was 0% contained as of early Monday, according to Cal Fire.